mailcow/mailcow-dockerized-docs/docs/manual-guides/Unbound/u_e-unbound-fwd.en.md

 If you want or have to use an external DNS service, you can either set a forwarder in Unbound or copy an override file to define external DNS servers:

 !!! warning
     Please do not use a public resolver like we did in the example above.
-Many - if not all - blacklist lookups will fail with public resolvers, because blacklist server has limits on how much requests can be done from one IP and public resolvers usually reach this limits.
+Many - if not all - blacklist lookups will fail with public resolvers, because blacklist server has limits on how much requests can be done from one IP and public resolvers usually reach this limits. <br>
     **Important**: Only DNSSEC validating DNS services will work.

 ## Method A, Unbound